eddiethedean/mock-spark/docs/migration_from_pyspark.md

     .collect()
 ```

-This migration guide should help you successfully transition from PySpark to Mock-Spark while maintaining full functionality and gaining significant performance improvements.
+This migration guide should help you successfully transition from PySpark to Sparkless while maintaining full functionality and gaining significant performance improvements.